Torila/IDEArena/README.md

 # IDEArena

-<b>Abstract.</b> My goal is to create a social media and forum like database where people can discuss ideas while immersing themselves with the opposing idea.
+<b>Abstract.</b> My goal is to create a social media and forum like database where people can discuss ideas while immersing themselves with the opposing idea kind of like a debate team simulation but for an online community.
 These ideas can include anything from entertainment to serious topics.
 These are a few things I wish to include in my database and website:
 <ul>
 <li>Customizable profiles that can help engage people with a community</li>
 <li>The Arena System</li>